Laura Fuentes

 What are Old Fashioned Pancakes

-Old-fashioned pancakes have a fluffy and thick texture that easily soaks up the butter and pancake syrup as you dive your fork into them.
-This is classic behavior from diner or Cracker Barrel pancakes.
+Old-fashioned pancakes have a soft and light fluffy texture that soaks up butter and pancake syrup like a dream.
+It’s the signature ingredient behind IHOP pancakes and Cracker Barrel pancakes.

 The Most Important Ingredient in Old Fashioned Pancakes